romeroarcasandres/generate_ppt_from_word/README.md

 ## Usage
 1. Run the script.
 2. A file dialog will prompt you to select a Word file.
-3. After selecting the Word file, the script will ask you to insert the title and the subtitle of the presentation's portrait.
+3. After selecting the Word file, the script will ask you to insert the title and the subtitle of the presentation's cover.
 4. The resulting Powerpoint file will be saved in the same directory and have the same name as the Word file.

 See "ppt_from_word_1.JPG" and "ppt_from_word_2".